fluttercandies/flutter_photo_manager/README.md

 Now system albums label should display accordingly.

+**Note**: Localize is not meant to customize albums name.

 ### Experimental features

-**Warning**: Features here aren't guaranteed to be fully usable since they involved with data modification.
+**Warning**: Features here aren't guaranteed to be fully usable across platforms and OS versions, since they involved with data modification.
 They can be modified/removed in any time, without following a proper version semantic.